wokehusker/DS-Deloitte-100322/README.md

 1. FORK this repository, creating a copy on your own GitHub account

-2. Then clone your fork down to your local computer
+2. Then clone your fork down to your local computer.
+Using the terminal, navigate to the directory in your computer where you want this repository to be.
+Then, run the following command.
 ```
 git clone https://github.com/[yourusername]/DS-Deloitte-100322.git
 ```

-3. Add the `/flatiron-school/` version as the `upstream` (to pull future changes)
+3. Make sure you cd into your git repository to do the following git commands.
+Add the `/flatiron-school/` version as the `upstream` (to pull future changes)
 ```
 git remote add upstream https://github.com/flatiron-school/DS-Deloitte-100322.git
 ```